Photo courtesy of Carr Mills

 Unipol can also coordinate homestays.
 There are several hosts in the area and Unipol can arrange introductions.
 If this is of interest, please get in contact with Unipol using the contact details on their website: www.unipol.org.uk

 Throughout May each year Unipol collate information from local landlords and current NSCD students to produce a list of properties and rooms that will be available from September for the new intake of NSCD students.
 They then provide details of these properties in late May/June* – on their website and via the NSCD New Starters Accommodation Facebook group (new students will be invited to join these).
 By this point in time you will have had opportunity to get to know the other new starters on the Facebook pages and begun to consider who you may wish to share a house with.
-We will be inviting 2023 Entry New Starters to this group on Monday 3 April 2023.
+We will be inviting 2024 Entry New Starters to this group from March 2024.

 *There will be very few properties available on a search of the Unipol site for our area prior to this date; please do not worry as there will be a plentiful supply.

-Unipol and NSCD hold a ‘House Hunting Event’ for new students where they can find out more information about student living, meet local landlords and view properties.
-This event usually takes place in June, after all offers have been made and accepted, and will be held at NSCD.
-The House hunting event for 2023 Entry will take place on Saturday 10 June 2023, details of which will be provided in Spring 2023.
+Unipol and NSCD hold a ‘House Hunting Event’ for new students where they can find out more information about student living, meet local landlords and see properties that will be available.
+This event usually takes place after all offers have been made and accepted.
+The House hunting event for 2024 Entry will take place via Zoom in April 2024, details of which will be provided in early 2024.
 If you are unable to make this event we can share information with you separately, and you can arrange to view properties at any time to suit you.

 For further enquiries, please contact: